Skip to main content

 Find your Org ID

-You need your Org ID to safely scope your bucket access policies to your organization.
+You need your Org ID to scope your bucket access policies safely to your organization.
 Your Org ID is a short hexadecimal string (for example, ab1cd2).
 Find it on the Settings page of your Cloud Console account.

 Policy evaluation